zankia/damas-core/3-API-reference.md

 ```

 ### read
-Retrieve one or more elements given their identifiers.
+Retrieve one or more elements given their identifiers
 ```js
 read ( identifiers [, callback] )
 ```